 The site may have been one of the Israelites stations after the exodus.
 It is described in Deuteronomy 10, 7: “From thence they journeyed … to Jotbath, a land of rivers of waters”.
 Indeed, south-east of the fort are the springs of Yotvata, and the site is an Oasis in the Arava desert.

 Biblical history of the area

 The springs of Yotvata were an important stop on the north-south road in the Arava desert, located between the Negev the Jordan hills.
 The “Red Sea” road was a major ancient trade route.
-This may have been one of the stations where the Israelites stopped on their way to the promised land.
+According to the Bible, Jotbathah (Yotavata) was one of the places where the Israelites camped during their journey through the wilderness after the Exodus from Egypt on their way to the promised land.

 During the times of Solomon the route was used to trade with southern kingdoms such as Ophir (Africa?), Sheba and Arabia (as per I Kings 10).

 A site located on the south-western side of the Kibbutz, on the foothills, was inhabited from the Iron age through the Byzantine period.

 Late Roman period